davenquinn/xenoliths/paper/text/body.md

 thickness and thermal variations in the pre-existing lithospheric lid, as well its state of stress and structural coherency.
-Though volcanism in the central California Coast Ranges has been tied to slab window opening, its volume has not been consistent with other episodes of shallow asthenospheric upwelling in the Cordillera, particularly in the forearc region of coastal central California [@Humphreys1995] <!-- not familiar with this ref, please double check for its applicability-->.
+Though volcanism in the central California Coast Ranges has been tied to slab window opening, its volume has not been consistent with volcanism associated other episodes of shallow asthenospheric upwelling in the Cordillera particularly in the forearc region of coastal central California [@Humphreys1995] <!-- not familiar with this ref, please double check for its applicability-->.
 This is readily explained if the slab window opened beneath a tiered